20th Century Project

 We are proud to be introducing artists to challenging, new material and supporting the transformation of history into art.
 In addition to Queen of the Mist, we are in the process of commissioning two more musicals, as well as two new plays.
 We are also combing through the existing American canon for three additional plays and two additional musicals to revive with productions that will bring renewed immediacy to some historically overlooked works and reintroduce forgotten voices to new generations.

-Our next play in the cycle will be a production of John Van Druten's I Remember Mama in the winter of 2014.
+Our next play in the cycle will be a production of John Van Druten's I Remember Mama in January of 2014.
 Our arresting new production of this sincere family drama stumbles upon unexpected urgency when this 1910 story is performed by a company of ten dynamic actresses, all born in the first half of the 20th century.

 The productions comprising The 20th Century Project will create a testimony for the stage that gives a life and voice to our American identity, enriching our past, present, and future.

 Commission and Producer Opportunities Available for The 20th Century Project

 Would you like to be responsible for the next great American play or musical?